mikependon/RepoDB.NET/pages/releases/core.md

 Please click [here](https://www.nuget.org/packages/RepoDb) to see the actual Nuget package.
 Otherwise, please click [here](https://www.nuget.org/api/v2/package/RepoDb) to download it.

+#### RepoDb (v1.11.5)

+- Fixed the problem when installing the library in .NET Framework 4.7.x.
+- Restored the referenced `System.ComponentModel.Annotations` package to `v4.7.0`.

 #### RepoDb (v1.11.4)

 - Bug: Table schema is ignored for the identical table names [#456](https://github.com/mikependon/RepoDb/issues/456)